MettaSurendhar/Met-Social-Media-API/README.md

 ## API Endpoints

 The API provides several endpoints for managing social media data.
 For detailed information about the endpoints, refer to the API documentation.
+All the endpoints are available in our Postman public workspace.
+Here is the <a href="https://www.postman.com/sigma-blue/workspace/sigma-blue-workspace/collection/26578567-8e8935ec-40d0-4c56-b1d8-b35e4094a037?action=share&creator=26578567"> postman link </a>

+## Contribution

+We encourage everyone to contribute to our project.
+Here's how you can do it:

+- **Fork the repository on GitHub**
+- **Clone the forked repository**
+- **Create a new branch**
+- **Make your changes**
+- **Commit and push your changes**
+- **Create a Pull Request**
+- **Code Review**
+- **Merge**

+After the code review, your changes will be merged into the main codebase.We appreciate your contributions and look forward to seeing your work!

 ## Contributing